rak-nair/.NetCore-WebApi/README.md

 The end result of a battle should be a list of the survivors/victors on each side.

 The sides do not have to be equal numbers to have a battle.
 For example, 5 Autobots vs. 3 Decepticons should only have 3 battles, with the other 2 Decepticons being counted as survivors.

 Special note: if Optimus is on one team and Predaking is on another team, the battle ends **with no victors on either side. **

+**The SOLUTION -**
+I've implemented a .NetCore WebAPI.

+INSTRUCTIONS
+Simply download and run.
+The project will create a DB, inside of localdb, and add “Optimus” and “Predaking” as special transformer names.
+No other seed data is available, please use the endpoints to insert data.

+UNDER THE HOOD
+1. All controller methods return Task<IActionResult>, however, whether the async-await actually helps the performance is something that needs to be tested.
+2. I use EFCore with NoTracking behavior which should in theory help the performance.
+The Data service also employs the async-await paradigm.
+3. There is a xUnit test project that tests the Controller and the WarResolver logic.
+4. The only NuGet package I added outside of .net core packages was for Moq.

+ENDPOINTS

+Add Autobots HTTPPOST /api/Transformers/add/autobot Add Decepticons HTTPPOST /api/Transformers/add/decepticon Get Transformer Details HTTPGET /api/ Transformers/get?transformerid=id Update Transformer HTTPATCH /api/ Transformers/update?transformerid=id (pseudo Patch behavior, please check code) Remove Transformer HTTPDELETE /api/ Transformers/remove?transformerid=id List Autobots HTTPGET /api/ Transformers/list/autobots List Decepticons HTTPGET /api/ Transformers/list/decepticons Get Overall Score HTTPGET /api/ Transformers/overallscore?transformerid=id Wage War HTTPGET /api/ Transformers/wagewar

+IMPROVEMENTS
+1. Using FluentAssertions, I looked at it and I like it.
+I have not had the time to include this yet.
+2. Implementing full PATCH behavior for the Update operation (http://jsonpatch.com/).